otaviowillow/rb-kids/src/pages/latest-updates/covid-19-parent-policies-procedures.md

 •	Only bring personal comfort items (e.g., stuffy, etc.) if they are clean and can be laundered at the end of each day.

 \
 **Staff Health Policies:**

-•	Staff with symptoms (respiratory illness, gastrointestinal, fever, cough, runny nose, etc.) must stay home until they receive a negative Covid-19 test and no fever is present, or until 10 days have passed and symptoms have resolved.
-(Physicians note required)
+•	Staff with symptoms (respiratory illness, gastrointestinal, fever, cough, etc.) must stay home until they receive a negative Covid-19 test and no fever is present, or until 10 days have passed and symptoms have resolved.

 •	Staff should stay home if they are feeling unwell.